jbidoret/syncedslides/README.md

-# Slidesystem — Rencontres de Lure 2022
+# SlideSystem

 A raw HTML slideshow system with synced text and slides on one screen and slides on another.

 Aka, reinvent the wheel or be bored.

-This script has been procuced for the 70’s Rencontres internationales de Lure.
-It can be viewed online at [radicalweb.design/lure](https://radicalweb.design/lure) but might better be read in an updated textual version here: [radicalweb.design/fr/notes/rencontres-de-lure](https://radicalweb.design/fr/notes/rencontres-de-lure).
+This script has been procuced for the 70th [Rencontres internationales de Lure](https://delure.org).
+It can  ++no more++ be viewed online at ~~[radicalweb.design/lure](https://radicalweb.design/lure)~~ but might better be read in an updated textual version here: [radicalweb.design/fr/notes/rencontres-de-lure](https://radicalweb.design/fr/notes/rencontres-de-lure).

 ## Start